 We emphasize that insurance companies vary considerably in their coverage for claims of treatment for psychological conditions.
 It is the responsibility of every individual to confirm the terms of their policy and act upon advice given by their insurance company.
 It is also the responsibility of each therapy client to track the number of sessions attended to ensure that each appointment is covered by the terms of the authorisation code.
 Many insurance companies do not fund couple therapy, so this is something that each client needs to check according to the terms of their policy.

-If there is an excess on your policy, this usually means that you will need to pay The Grove for the initial fees, up to the total of the excess.
+If there is an excess on your policy, this usually means that you will need to pay for the initial fees until the total of the excess is reached.
 After that, the remaining fees should be paid by your insurer.

-You will need to give The Grove your authorisation number for counselling.
-This is what enables us to invoice your insurer.
-You will also need to give us your full name, your insurance company name, your policy number, the authorisation code, as well as your home address and date of birth.
+You will need to give your authorisation number to your therapist.
+This is what enables fees to be billed to your insurer.
+You will also need to give your full name, your insurance company name, your policy number, the authorisation code, as well as your home address and date of birth.
 This information ensures that the invoices are processed correctly.